 We apologize for the confusion raised in the original Methods section, which arose from a lack of clarity in presentation.
 The E and I signals are part of an expanded model from which we derived the LDDM, which is the focus of this paper; we originally presented the expanded model at the start of the Methods to highlight its role in ruling out alternative model architectures.
 Thus, this part of the Methods was meant to explain how we selected the LDDM among other candidates.
 The results in the paper, and the rest of the Methods section, are entirely about the LDDM model.
 The expanded version of model testing thus describes a more general architecture, of which LDDM is a subset.
 We included two additional units, the “E” and “I”, in addition to the units that remain in the current version of the LDDM.
 Exploratory analysis found that the redundant “E” and “I” units are not required to drive winner-take-all choice, thus we removed them from the circuit in the principle of parsimony.

-We agreed with the Reviewer that these details are minor in the scope of the paper, which centers around the LDDM, its architecture, and its capabilities.
+We agree with the Reviewer that these details are minor in the scope of the paper, which centers around the LDDM, its architecture, and its capabilities.
 Thus, in the revised manuscript, we have reordered the Methods and moved the model exploration section to the end of the Methods in order to reduce confusion and distraction to the readers and kept the phase plane analysis at the beginning.
-In addition, we corrected multiple notation issues in this part, especially on the assumption of Beta, to align with the framework of the LDDM.
-For more detail in the changes regarding the notation of Beta and its function, please see the response to Reviewer #3.
+In addition, we corrected multiple notation issues in this part, especially on the assumption of β, to align with the framework of the LDDM.
+For more detail in the changes regarding the notation of β and its function, please see the response to Reviewer #3.

 The aim of this article was to create a biologically plausible model of decision-making that can both represent a choice's value and reproduce winner-take-all ramping behavior that determines the choice, two fundamental components of value- based decision-making.
 Both of these aspects have been studied and modeled independently but empirical studies have found that single neurons can switch between both of the aspects (i.e., from representing value to winner-take-all ramping behavior) in ways that are not well described by current biological plausible models of decision making.